haskellamsterdam/haskellamsterdam.github.io/_posts/2020-07-24-haskell-study-with-alejandro.md

 <h3>How it works</h3>
 <p><strong>Show interest</strong><br/>

 If you want to join the study group then indicate by filling the <a href="http://eepurl.com/g_auIH">signup form</a>.
-Registration will be open till ~~Thursday July 30th~~.
+Registration will be open till <strike>Thursday July 30th</strike>.
 Friday, August 7th (a week after the kickoff).

 </p>